Aria-wlj/Cloud-Certs/CLFC02/CLFC02.md

 If an object has not accessed an object for 30 consecutive days, Amazon S3 automatically moves it to the infrequent access tier, S3 Standard-IA.
 If an object is accessed in the infrequent access tier, Amazon S3 automatically moves it to the frequent access tier, S3 Standard.

+#### Access Analyzer for S3

+IAM Access Analyzer for S3 provides findings for buckets that can be accessed outside your AWS account. (e.g. user can review all Amazon S3 buckets with ACLs and S3 bucket policies in the S3 console)

 #### AWS Storage Gateway

 AWS Storage Gateway is a set of hybrid cloud storage services that **provide on-premises access to virtually unlimited cloud storage**

+by caching frequently accessed data locally for **low-latency access** while **asynchronously backing up** data to Amazon S3 or Amazon Glacier for durable, off-site storage